Powerlearnproject/se-day1-assignment-usanCode/README.md

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

+Answer:
+-IDEs: they are important because with them we can write , debug and test codes with VS Code -VCs : they are important because by them we can keep track of changes made in a program.

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.